finsight/QUIKSharp/README.md

 ﻿QuikSharp
 ==========
-QuikSharp is Quik Lua interface in .NET.
+QuikSharp is Quik interface in .NET.

 QuikSharp exposes all functions and events available in QLUA as C# async functions and events.